 Engaging your core muscles can significantly increase the calorie burn during shoveling.
 As you lift and throw the snow, be sure to tighten your abdominal muscles and avoid relying solely on your back and arms.
 This not only helps protect your lower back from injury but also intensifies the workout for your core muscles.

-See also How many calories a day to gain weight male
+See also How many calories in a jack daniels and coke drink

 Proper Shoveling Technique Tips